ragava999/Terminals/README.md

 The RDP and ICA default desktop share (Option: DefaultDesktopShare) for file copy operations on drag&drop has been defaulted to "\\%SERVER%\C$".

+Removed the obsolete "Granados" library from 2006 and replaced it with SSH.NET library (renci.sshnet).

 ###Release v 4.9.1.0